-I have in the past expressed certain ambivalence about the Golden Age output of the publisher MLJ/Archie, but the truth is there is a lot to admire about their comics.
+I have in the past expressed a certain ambivalence about the Golden Age output of the publisher MLJ/Archie, but the truth is there is a lot to admire about their comics.
 Take, for example, Blue Ribbon Comics #9.
-If I was really only into Golden Age superheroes I would of course be focusing on it marking the first appearance of Mr. Justice, one of my favorite MLJ characters.
-In spite of the fact he was essentially just a slightly less spooky version of The Spectre with a better color scheme and attitude.
+If I was really only into Golden Age superheroes I would of course be focusing on it marking the first appearance of Mr. Justice who was one of my favorite MLJ characters in spite of the fact he was essentially just a slightly less spooky version of The Spectre with a better color scheme and attitude.

 No, for reasons that pass all understanding for me Blue Ribbon Comics will always be about Rang-A-Tang The Wonder Dog.
 I honestly couldn’t tell you why, other than the idea of a comic about a dog was an incredibly exotic one for a kid raised on a steady diet of 60′s Marvel and DC comics.
 I understood early on that the name “Rang-A-Tang” was intentionally supposed to sound like the celluloid dog hero Rin-Tin-Tin, but it honestly never occurred to me that his name was also supposed to sound like one of the a great apes, the Orangutan.
 The ads for it certainly made it look cool.

 And those covers…those covers resonated inside me like a struck crystal.
 The first stories were very pulpy indeed (as the first two covers would suggest) and focused on the “almost human” Rang’s partnership with hardboiled detective Hy Speed.
 Soon afterward, no doubt to capture some much needed kiddy appeal, Rang partnered up with “Richy the Amazing Boy”, who while a game lad was a lot more ordinary than amazing.